 Deployed in the MLR were:

-in sector ‘s-Hertogenbosch (Commander Major Riedel)
+In sector ‘s-Hertogenbosch (Commander Major Riedel)

-right subsector: F.E.B 347 (Felders Ersatz Battalion) added with 4./F.E.B.1712.
+Right subsector: F.E.B 347 (Felders Ersatz Battalion) added with 4./F.E.B.1712.

 soldiers from different units) a fighting force counting about 450 men.

 The equipment with M.G.
 (Machine Guns) was remarkably low, some of the company’s

-company’s even counted one M.G.!
+even counted one M.G.!